Tools & Resources▼

 |A B C F IS||Mutual Fund||Balanced/Hybrid||Conservative Allocation|

-The fund met its primary goal of current income and long-term growth of income during the first quarter of 2015, with the fund’s 12-month distribution yield for Class A Shares at NAV at 5.44% net at quarter-end versus. a 30-Day SEC yield of 4.45%.
-The fund’s yield is well above the S&P 500 yield at 2.00%; Dow Jones Select Dividend Index at 3.72%; 10 year Treasury yield at 1.92% and Morningstar Conservative Allocation at approximately 2.04%.
-The fund received more than 5 dividend increases during the first quarter lead by Valero, Kinder Morgan, and Lorillard.
+The fund met its primary goal of current income and long-term growth of income during second quarter 2015.
+The fund’s 12-month distribution yield for Class A Shares at the end of quarter was 5.43% net, with an SEC yield of 4.49%.
+The fund’s distribution yield is well above the S&P 500 yield at 2.05%; Dow Jones Select Dividend Index at 3.85%; 10 year Treasury yield at 2.35% and Morningstar Conservative Allocation at approximately 2.07%.
+The fund received three dividend increases during the second quarter including Hospitality Properties Trust, Kinder Morgan, and Principal Financial Group.

-For the first quarter, Federated Capital Income Fund Class A Shares at NAV returned 0.71%, underperforming the 0.79% return of the fund’s benchmark comprising of 40% Dow Jones Select Dividend Index, 20% BHY2%ICI, 20% BMB and 20% BEMB Index.
+For the second quarter, Federated Capital Income Fund Class A Shares at net asset value returned -1.47%, underperforming the -1.12% return of the fund’s benchmark comprising of 40% Dow Jones Select Dividend Index, 20% BHY2%ICI, 20% BMB and 20% BEMB Index.

 Performance quoted represents past performance which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after-tax returns, click on Performance tab.
 Performance does not reflect the maximum 5.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.